varmatirumalaraju09/Creditcard-fraud-using-ensemble-model/README.md

 ![Markdown Logo](https://github.com/abhi19071993/Creditcard-fraud-using-ensemble-model/blob/master/credit_boxplot.png)

-Once the preprocessing and EDA are done, we built a random forest model using the train data.
+Once the preprocessing and EDA are done, building a random forest model using the train data.
 The data has been split into train-test in 70-30 split.
-For the project, since our data is biased, we use the metric AUC to find how good the model is.
+For the project, since our data is biased, using the metric AUC to find how good the model is.
 The area under the curve for the random forest built with the train data is 0.852.

 ![Markdown Logo](https://github.com/abhi19071993/Creditcard-fraud-using-ensemble-model/blob/master/Randomforest.png)

-We built another model using rpart and checked the AUC in this case.
+Building another model using rpart and checked the AUC in this case.
 It is 0.908.

 ![Markdown Logo](https://github.com/abhi19071993/Creditcard-fraud-using-ensemble-model/blob/master/rpart.png)